enoonan/ex_go/README.md

 `make dev` spins up the server with a fresh built Go binary ready to roll.
 Go compiles fast!

 I'd use similar code in a Dockerfile.
 The difference would be I'd need to specify a GOOS and/or GOARCH that corresponds to the machine I'm building.
-I don't see that as a huge issue but maybe some folks do.
+I don't see that as a huge challenge, but maybe some folks do.

 ## Conclusion

 I'm still just going to use Req to interact with the Stripe API from Elixir.
 But maybe someday I'll have a need to use some embedded Go binary in an Elixir app.
-If that day comes, I shan't fear.
+And if that day comes, I shan't fear.